Kyuu-Ji/htb-write-up/brainfuck/write-up-brainfuck.md

 Browsing to the subdomain _sup3rs3cr3t.brainfuck.htb_ we are presented with a **Super Secret Forum** where we can try the gathered credentials.
 They work and there are two threads to examine:

-The first thread is called **SSH Access** and it tells us that SSH only works with keys.
+The first thread is called **SSH Access** and it tells us that SSH authentication only works with keys.

 ![WordPress Admin page](https://kyuu-ji.github.io/htb-write-up/brainfuck/brainfuck_forum-1.png)